 Peer support should be seen as an addition to, rather than replacement for other supervision types as described above.
-An example format of peer support is provided in the Appendix.
+An example format of peer support is provided in the Appendices.

-Professional Supervision
+Professional supervision

 Professional supervision is a positive and enabling process that offers the opportunity to bring an employee and a skilled supervisor together to reflect on work practice.
-It is the process by which a worker can review and evaluate their work through discussion, report and observation with another worker.
+It is the process by which someone can review and evaluate their work through discussion, report and observation with another colleague.
 Supervision aims to identify solutions to problems, improve practice and increase understanding of professional and clinical issues.
+An outcome of professional supervision may be identification of work-related learning needs and CPD.